 Your velocity fluctuates during the first 2 to 3 sprints, so it is advised that you complete a few sprints first and then calculate the average when the velocity has stabilized.
 A team’s velocity can help PMs determine how much work they can complete within the estimated time.

+How to calculate velocity in project management?
 To calculate velocity, you have to add up story points from all the sprints and then calculate the average.
 The results indicate how many story points or work your team can accomplish in an average sprint.

 How Is Velocity Helpful for Agile Teams?